railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 * the order date.

 You can modify any of that information before validating the quotation.
 The customer reference is shown in the header of the order.
-This optional field if for the customer's own reference number – if the customer doesn't supply one then just leave it empty.
+This optional field is for the customer's own reference – if the customer does not supply one then just leave it empty.

-You then enter all the data about the order in the :guilabel:`Sale Order` tab.
+You then enter all the data about the order in the :guilabel:`Sales Order` tab.
 Start by entering the customer name, selecting the correct customer from the list of customers in the system.
 You can create a new customer on the fly at this stage if necessary – press :kbd:`<F1>` in the empty :guilabel:`Customer` field to do that.